MixOfWar/test/README.md

 ### MongoDB

+**To use Cloud MongoDB Atlas:** Follow the instructions in the Deployment Reading on my.kenzie.academy

-Install MongoDB and start your server: [MongoDB instructions](https://docs.mongodb.com/manual/administration/install-community/)
+**To use Local MongoDB:** Install MongoDB and start your server: [MongoDB instructions](https://docs.mongodb.com/manual/administration/install-community/)

 #### Mac OS